Macrometacorp/docs/docs/graphs/graph-queries/graph-keywords/shortest-path.md

 This query finds the shortest path between the user with the ID `users/12345` and the user with the ID `users/67890` in the `socialGraph`.
 The query returns an array of objects containing the user and connection information for each vertex and edge in the shortest path.

-It's important to note that `SHORTEST_PATH` returns the unweighted shortest path, meaning it only considers the number of hops (edges) between vertices.
+It's important to note that in this example, `SHORTEST_PATH` returns the unweighted shortest path, meaning it only considers the number of hops (edges) between vertices.
 If you need to find the shortest path based on a specific attribute, such as distance or cost, you can use the `OPTIONS` parameter to specify a weight attribute and a custom weight function.